 ADVERTISER DISCLOSURE: The Frugal Tourist is part of an affiliate sales network and receives compensation for sending traffic to partner sites, such as MileValue.com.
 This compensation may impact how and where links appear on this site.
 This site does not include all financial companies or all available financial offers.
 Terms apply to American Express benefits and offers.
 Enrollment may be required for select American Express benefits and offers.
 Visit americanexpress.com to learn more.
+All information about the American Express Schwab Platinum has been collected independently by The Frugal Tourist.

-If you’re an avid traveler or wildlife enthusiast, you probably have the Kruger National Park on your bucket list.
+If you’re an avid traveler or wildlife enthusiast, you probably have Kruger National Park on your bucket list.

-I’ve had the pleasure of staying at Elephant Plains Lodge twice, first in 2015 and then again in 2022.
+I’ve had the pleasure of staying at the Sabi Sand Game Reserve twice, first in 2015 and then again in 2022.

 It has become my favorite safari destination in Africa, and I can’t wait to visit again soon!

-In this blog post, I explain why Elephant Plains Game Lodge in the Sabi Sands Game Reserve is an excellent choice for your first safari in South Africa.
+In this blog post, I will explain why the Sabi Sand Game Reserve is an excellent choice for your first safari in South Africa.

-Sabi Sands is Smaller in Scale
+Sabi Sand is Smaller in Scale

 Its massive size means that animals are widely spread out, thus requiring several hours of driving between sightings.